 Ghouls?
 Why them specifically?

-I need to.
-They’re a problem, and the police aren’t taking it
+They’re a problem, and the police aren’t taking it seriously.

 That sounds so cool though!
 Rei pouted.

-but you’re crazy if you think you’re gonna go with
+but you’re endangering yourself, and the whole club, if you go with him.

-There was a tiny, almost inaudible beeping sound.
+There was a tiny, beeping sound from Warren’s watch.

-Perfect transition.
-Warren said, then cleared his throat,
+Ahh.
+Perfect transition. he said, then cleared his throat,

 Warren expectantly looked at the door.
-So did Rei, and after looking back and forth between the two, so did Sechson.
+So did Rei, and after he looked back and forth between the two, so did Sechson.